Full Costs for the Social Sector

 “We are trapped in a mindset that stigmatizes spending beyond direct program work,” wrote Fred Ali, president and CEO of the Weingart Foundation, and NFF CEO Antony Bugg-Levine in Stanford Social Innovation Review.
 “This mindset keeps many nonprofit leaders from recognizing and pursuing the investments needed to drive long-term impacts.
 And too many funders underestimate the unequal power dynamic inherent in their interactions with grantees.
 Analysis alone cannot overcome this cultural challenge.
 We must commit to a process that is mutually empowering.”

 In 2016, NFF, Weingart, and the California Community Foundation launched a pilot program that gathered 50 representatives of funders and grantees to openly discuss the full costs of doing nonprofit business.
 Dissecting a selected case study, they peeled away differences in language and mindset and opened critical new lines of communication.
-Findings and recommendations from this pilot program are summarized the report, “Elevating Impact of the Full Cost Pilot.”
+Findings and recommendations from this pilot program are summarized in the report, “Elevating Impact of the Full Cost Pilot.”

 Funders came away understanding how resources can be responsibly and strategically invested to cover full costs.
 Nonprofits came away understanding how to ask for what they really need to achieve their missions.
 The pilot participants were overwhelmingly positive about the experience.
 “We gained some early skill sets to use in implementing these concepts in our day-to-day development work,” said one nonprofit participant.
 A funder participant concurred: “Simply having everyone in the same room has been really powerful.
 It was interesting and helpful to talk to grantees and hear their perspective.
 It was great that a lot of them were open to speaking about things that are difficult to say when a funder is in the room.”